abdulm3/AdvancedComputerSystems/finalproject/readme.md

-NOTE: A better formatted version of this readme.md can be viewed in the PDF "GPU Sparse Matrix Multiplication and Power Profiling".
+**NOTE: A better formatted version of this readme.md can be viewed in the PDF "GPU Sparse Matrix Multiplication and Power Profiling".
 This PDF also includes tables and graphs.
-A summary of instructions and sample outputs can be seen in readme.txt All graphs (including the ones not shown in the PDF) are in the graphs folder.
+A summary of instructions and sample outputs can be seen in readme.txt.
+All graphs (including the ones not shown in the PDF) are in the graphs folder.**

 **GPU Sparse Matrix Multiplication and Power Profiling**